djalilhebal/super-scoreboard/README.md

 - Takes delay into account
 (the player is not going to instantly record the usage of a summ, so we should that it was used a few seconds earlier, say 5 secs).
 - Reflects the ordering of participants on the ingame scoreboard.
-    + Preferably automatically reflects the ingame scoreboard order.
+    + Preferably, it automatically reflects the ingame scoreboard order.
     + ~~Otherwise, we can always let the user manually reorder SuperScoreboard's participants using a context menu (e.g. "Move to TOP").~~

 - Should be lighter than existing solutions.